Home remedies for cold and flu symptoms

 Try these home remedies to fight cold and flu symptoms.

 One way to keep stress at bay is through diet.
 “Food can’t fix stress, but it can certainly play a role in how your body responds to it,” says Lauren DeWolf, MS, RD, a registered dietitian and wellness education specialist with Sharp Rees-Stealy’s Center for Health Management.

-According to Elliott, our bodies respond to stress by producing a steroid called cortisol.
+According to DeWolf, our bodies respond to stress by producing a steroid called cortisol.
 Cortisol prepares the body for a fight or flight reflex.
 Yet too much of it, too often, can wreak havoc on our ability to manage our weight, keep our immune system functioning properly and prevent disease.

 Chronic, systemic inflammation is another culprit in cortisol production, and the foods we put on our plate can support our body's resilience.
-Elliott shares six easy ways to reduce inflammation and use food as a natural stress reducer.
+DeWolf shares six easy ways to reduce inflammation and use food as a natural stress reducer.

 A vibrant array of fruits, vegetables, nuts and legumes is not only visually stimulating, but it also packs an antioxidant punch.
 Fresh, colorful plant foods are packed with phytonutrients — bioactive plant compounds linked to better health.

 When visiting the grocery store, fill your cart with lots of color.
 Strive to incorporate all colors, like dark reds (cherries, purple cabbage), deep greens (kale, avocado), bright oranges (squash, citrus) and light whites (cauliflower, mushrooms).